How To Analyse Facebook Ad Performance: Link Clicks Vs Landing Page Views

 link clicks vs landing page views

-In order to see great returns from your paid ads the top two things to do are:
+To see great returns from your paid ads, the top two things to do are:

-• Optimise your Facebook ad campaign for Traffic Objective
+• Optimise your Facebook ad campaign for Traffic Objectives.

 • Decrease your landing page load time

-When you launch an ad campaign with Facebook you get a huge range of options with the Traffic Objectives.
+Launching an ad campaign with Facebook gives you many options with the Traffic Objectives.
 Take these very seriously.
 There is no point in showing your ad to people who are not likely to have an interest.
 Research who your base audience is and target them in a specific campaign.

-The traffic objective gives instructions to Facebook on which users to show your ads to, giving you a high-quality audience.
-The fact that Facebook can tap into so much personal data really gives advertisers an amazing edge and incredible control.
+The traffic objective instructs Facebook on which users to show your ads, giving you a high-quality audience.
+The fact that Facebook can tap into so much personal data gives advertisers a fantastic edge and incredible control.

-So many business owners put a lot of time and effort into the sales copy and layout of their landing page, but fail to look at how long the page takes to load.
+So many business owners put a lot of time and effort into their landing page’s sales copy and layout but fail to look at how long the page takes to load.

-A page full of hi-res images and videos, if not published correctly, can be slow.
+A page full of hi-res images and videos can be slow if not published correctly.

 Take a moment to check your landing page load speed and get it fixed if the scores are poor.

-When it comes to determining the effectiveness of your Facebook ad campaigns, Landing Page Views will be your go-to metrics.
-They give you the data that matters; how many people are being enticed to your website with eyes on your brand.
+When determining the effectiveness of your Facebook ad campaigns, Landing Page Views will be your go-to metric.
+They give you the data that matters: how many people are being enticed to your website with eyes on your brand.

-Generating genuine brand awareness is worth the expense of running paid ads so if you are new to Facebook Ads and are looking for ways to analyse your initial numbers, it’s a safe bet to install the Facebook Pixel and optimise your ad reach for landing page views.
+Generating genuine brand awareness is worth the expense of running paid ads.
+So, if you are new to Facebook Ads and looking for ways to analyse your initial numbers, installing the Facebook Pixel and optimising your ad reach for landing page views is a safe bet.

-If you need any assistance with decreasing your landing page loading time, website metrics analysis, or would like your ads done for you, contact the team at Chillybin today.
+If you need assistance with decreasing your landing page loading time, website metrics analysis, or want your ads done, contact the Chillybin team today.

 Jarrod Partridge seated looking away from his MacBook